murtosl/Jekyll_Base/README.md

 From the location of your repository, simply run ‘Jekyll Server’ in a command line prompt (while editing your gh-pages branch).
 You may then begin editing the templates to build the site you desire.

+Git push to upload your code, and GitHub will automatically publish the site.
+You will need a repo named [your github username].github.io, even if you only plan on using project pages.
+Your site will then be available under [your github username].github.io/[repository name].

+If the site fails, GitHub will send you an e-mail with the line number of the error.

 More information on Jekyll is available here. https://jekyllrb.com/

 A good tutorial on Jekyll Installation is available here: http://jekyll-windows.juthilo.com/2-jekyll-gem/